30 August | Decline in turnover test for service entities

 - have business costs for which there is no other government support available.

-- maintain their employee headcount as at 13 July 2021 for the period which the business is receiving payments under this Grant and the JobSaver scheme.
+- For employing businesses, maintain their employee headcount as at 13 July 2021 for the period which the business is receiving payments under this Grant and the JobSaver scheme.

 Businesses that are not eligible